qiita-spots/qiita/qiita_pet/support_files/doc/source/redbiom/redbiom.rst

     conda create --name <name of new environment>

-Packages for this project can now be installed in this environment, keeping them separate from any other projects you may have, and ensuring that different dependencies do not clash.
+Packages for this tutorial can now be installed in the new environment, keeping them separate from any other projects you may have, and ensuring that different dependencies do not clash.

-Alternatively, if you prefer not to install miniconda use:
+Alternatively, if you prefer not to install miniconda, redbiom can be installed as follows:

 .. code-block:: bash

     pip install numpy
     pip install redbiom